Why is My Toilet Leaking at the Base?

 - Turn the water supply back on and flush the toilet to test for leaks.

 - Wait a few days to ensure the problem is solved.
-Then, install caulk around the base of the toilet to prevent mop water and spills from seeping under the toilet, which could cause mould or unpleasant odours.
+Then, install a caulk around the base of the toilet to prevent mop water and spills from seeping under the toilet, which could cause mold or unpleasant odors.

 Contact Mr. Rooter Plumbing for Help Fixing a Toilet Leaking from the Base